lostlivio/technical-on-boarding/docs/path-to-k8s-developer.md

 ### Clean
-Before building, make sure you run `make clean`.
+Before building, make sure you run

-Any permission issues that cause running `make <command>` to fail can usually be addressed with

-`sudo make clean`
+`make clean`

 or if you need to

 `rm -rf _output/ `

-to remove any remnants of the previous build.
+in order to remove any remnants of the previous build.

-### Make

-You can get a complete list of make targets by running

-` make help`

-When building the command you will become familiar with is:

-`make`

-which usually builds the according to the `ARCH` of your machine and runs tests against that build.
-You can target all possible targets using

-`make cross`

-which builds all architectures, including `arm`, `arm64`, `amd386`, etc...
-If you wish to build and skip tests:

-`make quick-release` or `make release-skip-tests`

 ## Testing
 For a good guide regarding testing you can follow